teddjames/study-guide/README.md

 – Log in and out
 – Session persists on page reload

-View Photography Works / Study Topics
-– Browse all works with title, description, and average rating – Filter by title

 Reviews / Reflections
 – Add 1–5 star reflections with optional comments